What Is Firmware? The Software That Controls Your Electronics

 History of Firmware

 Ascher Opler coined the term “firmware” in a 1967 article, Datamation.
-Specialization or modification of instructions that could be performed by the central processing unit (CPU).
+Firmware is the specialization or modification of instructions that could be performed by the central processing unit (CPU).

 As originally used, the Firmware conflicted with the hardware (the processor itself) and software (the usual instructions that run on the processor).

-These are not the CPU processor instructions but the lower-level microcode involved in implementing machine instructions.
+These are not the CPU processor instructions but the lower-level microcode that implements machine instructions.

 It existed at the border between hardware and software, hence the name “firmware.”